ekrell/linux4research/README.md

     # Use ls to list files in the current directory
     ls

-Some commands have place-holders that need to be changes.
+Some commands have place-holders that need to be specified.
 Placeholders are indicated with `< >`.
 In the following, you would replace `<USERNAME>` with your actual username.

     ssh <USERNAME>@riddler.tamucc.edu